Precision Imaging of Cancer and Therapy Program

 The PICT Program brings together basic, translational and clinical scientists in order to integrate cutting edge, multi-modality imaging into all aspects of patient care and cancer research.
 By using novel imaging technologies and sophisticated data analysis tools to elucidate the underlying mechanisms of malignant transformation and drug resistance, it is possible to obtain a more precise understanding of disease progression and response to therapy.
 This is critical for identifying imaging phenotypes that will allow oncologists to tailor treatment strategies to specific tumor characteristics and provide improved outcomes.

-- Theme 4: Accelerating the pre-clinical testing of new therapies by developing companion imaging biomarkers to directly monitor their impact upon specific molecular targets at the earliest possible time point
+- Theme 4: Accelerating the testing of new therapies by developing companion imaging biomarkers to directly monitor their impact upon specific molecular targets at the earliest possible time point

 - Theme 5: Providing molecular imaging probes for studying the biological mechanisms of oncogenesis and metastasis